FlorianMarquardt/MachineLearningThreeEasyLessons/README.md

 Thanks to Gary Steele for pointing me to jupyter-book !
 And of course, thanks to the jupyter-book contributors.

 Also, thanks to all the students who were asking good questions.

+For the slide show that went along this jupyter book in the lecture, see the file 2025_09_Italy_ML_Three_Easy_Lessons.key in this directory.